 (2) Permit expiration date.
-When an expiration date is to be issued, the duration of a permit shall be for a specified period designated as a reasonable projection of time during the land will remain suitable for the use as contemplated in the application and shall at a minimum extend through that time period over which the permit holder or successors in interest will be responsible and accountable for compliance with time-specific permit conditions, including proper and timely completion of the project.
+When an expiration date is to be issued, the duration of a permit shall be for a specified period designated as a reasonable projection of time during which the land will remain suitable for the use as contemplated in the application and shall at a minimum extend through that time period over which the permit holder or successors in interest will be responsible and accountable for compliance with time-specific permit conditions, including proper and timely completion of the project, and any reclamation of the project lands including post closure monitoring of impacts under the criteria of the Act.
 During its term, a permit shall run with the land.

-Rule 33 - Recording of Permits
+Rule 33 Recording of Permits

 (A) Recorded permits.
-Permits shall be recorded at the expense of the applicant in the land records of any municipality in which a development or subdivision is to be located unless the board or a district commission determines in specific instances that such action is not warranted.
-Any official action of the board or a district commission modifying the terms or conditions of a recorded permit shall also be recorded.
+Permits shall be recorded at the expense of the applicant in the land records of any municipality in which a development or subdivision is to be located unless the district commission determines in specific instances that such action is not warranted.
+Any official action of the district commission modifying the terms or conditions of a recorded permit shall also be recorded.
 The State of Vermont shall be shown as grantee and the original permittee and landowner as grantor.
-A commission or the board may retain a permit after issuance in order to assure payment of recording expenses or payment of fees under Rule 11.
+A commission may retain a permit after issuance in order to assure payment of recording expenses or payment of permit application fees.

 (B) Unrecorded permits.
 The recording of permits is intended to assist purchasers and investors in property by providing actual notice of the terms and conditions of existing land use and development permits.
-The board and district commissions will, to the extent that it is feasible, contact holders of presently unrecorded permits and seek to have them recorded by voluntary agreement.
+The district commissions will, to the extent that it is feasible, contact holders of presently unrecorded permits and seek to have them recorded by voluntary agreement.
 In addition, any unrecorded permit shall be recorded upon issuance of any amendment, including an amendment required to renew an expired permit or transfer an unrecorded permit to a new permit holder.